highgrav/taproot/docs/SESSIONS.md

 # Sessions
-Taproot uses the `github.com/alexedwards/scs/v2` package for handling session management.
-Sessions are assumed to be managed by the enclosing application, so Taproot itself does not write or read directly to sessions.
+Taproot uses a session abstraction mechanism that is mostly signature-compatible with the SCS library, in order to allow the use of its existing integrations.

 ### Example
 ~~~